 Connecticut's light is "on" for a constitutional convention.
 The most recent application seeks a convention "for the purposes of" proposing an amendment preventing one state from taxing the income of residents of another state, but does not in terms condition the application on a subject-matter limitation on the convention.
-104 CONG.
-REC.
+104 Cong.
+Rec.
 8085-86 (1958).
 This application constitutes a valid, unrepealed application for a general constitutional convention.

-Citation

-104 CONG, REC.
-8085-86 (1958)

-95 CONG.
+State taxing power over nonresidents 95 CONG.
 REC.
 7689 (1949)